ritaturk/xenko-docs/manual/get-started/create-assets.md

 	_Procedural Model added to Asset view tab_

+> [!Note]
-> **Note**: Some Assets require a source file, such as textures.
-When adding these Assets, you will be prompted to select the required resource file in order to continue.
+> Some Assets require a source file, such as textures.
+When adding these Assets,
+> you will be prompted to select the required resource file in order to continue.

 ## Adding assets with drag and drop